gaehlerm/SoftwareEngineering/README.md

 - 4 tires (value objects) with `_distance_remaining >= 0`
 - 1 engine (entity) with an ID
 - 1 chassis (value object)
 Upon construction, these invariants are guaranteed by the constructor of the class, assuming that the `ID` is indeed unique.
-All the other functions that act on the car must ensure that these invariants are not violated.
+All the other functions (services) that act on the car must ensure that these invariants are not violated.
 The method `car.drive()` calls the function to replace tires if they are worn down, but there are still four tires with a positive `_distance_remaining` after the replacement and driving some distance.

 Aggregates should always be treated as whole objects, for example, saved to or loaded from a database.
 Aggregates are always entirely within the domain level of your code.
 It can't be any other way because all parts of an aggregate are on the same level of abstraction.
 Having one element of the infrastructure level inside an aggregate would violate the SRP.